WESCT consists of six trustees. The next election that all beneficiaries can vote in will be in September 2026.

 Beneficial customers elect these three trustees by a postal vote.
-The position expires after three years which will be the 30th of September 2023.
-The “A” Trustees are Erin Gray of Te Kūiti, Janette Osborne of Waitomo, and William Oliver of Te Kūiti, and Yvette Ronaldson of Aria.
+The position expires after three years which will be the 30th of September 2026.
+The “A” Trustees are Janette Osborne of Waitomo, William Oliver of Te Kūiti, and Yvette Ronaldson of Aria.

 Two (2) “B” Trustees.